shantilu/leaderbard-demo/README.md

 run `npm install` and `cd client` and `npm install` to install the dependencies for front and back end.

-run `npm install -g nodemon` to install the nodemon.

 ## Available Scripts

 In the project directory, you can run: